torenware/vite-go/README.md

 # Vite Integration For Go

-A simple module that lets you serve your Vue 3 project from a Go-based web server.
+A Go module that lets you serve your Vue 3, React, or Svelte project from a Go-based web server.
 You build your project, tell Go where to find the `dist/` directory, and the module figures out how to load the generated Vue application into a web page.

 ## Installation